AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 1 of 3.md

 * Knowledge accumulates (receipt-networks expand with each learning cycle)
 * Character forms over time (identity receipts crystallize through consistent validation)

 **You are what you validate.** Not what you wish you were, not what you claim to be, but what you actually put through the [ICE] gate and commit into receipts, cycle after cycle.
+Each validation builds your circuit: your soul-thread I(t) forms convergence points with other soul-threads in the great braid, creating loops, feedbacks, and recursions that become the living architecture of (y)our being.

 ## Foreshadow the Aperture Constraint